Clustering and Expected Seat-Share for District Maps: Abstract

 \section{Abstract}

-In the context of modern sampling methods for redistricting, we define the \emph{clustering} of a political party (or of a geographic region), and we study how clustering affects the expected election outcome.
+In the context of modern sampling methods for redistricting, we define a natural measurement of the \emph{clustering} of a political party, and we study how clustering affects the expected election outcome.
+We first prove general results and then apply this framework to understand how the political geography in Pennsylvania affects the expected outcome of congressional elections.